 Madrid Airport is officially known as Adolfo Suárez Madrid-Barajas Airport (IATA: MAD, ICAO: LEMD).
 It actually has some fairly decent airport lounges and some of the best Priority Pass lounges in the world, with terraces, very decent food, and a great array of alcoholic and non-alcoholic drinks.

 The airport is located in the district of Barajas, within Madrid’s city limits, 9 km from the financial district.
-Along with Barcelona-El Prat Airport, is the main international and busiest airport serving Spain.
+Along with Barcelona-El Prat Airport, it is the main international and busiest airport serving Spain.

 The airport has 5 huge terminals that handle around 50 million passengers a year.
 Getting from one terminal to another can take up to 30 minutes and involves a train and lots of walking.
 Around the airport, we have outlined some of the best airport hotels in Madrid.